frankmullenger/silverstripe-orientdb-poc/app/docs/en/Project-Notes.md

 Currently the PHP connector module only supports the graph database, this does not restrict the CMS but is a limitation of the system currently.

+## Limitations

+#### Cannot have many_many extra fields
+Many_many relations are not represented with a join table but with containers on each class such as LinkSet.